Maha minister asked cops to collect Rs 100 cr per month: Singh | Law-Order

 ''A collective appraisal of events that have transpired and what is being pointed out by me makes it clear that I have been made a scapegoat to divert attention from the actual wrongdoers,'' Singh's eight-page letter said.

-The minister rejected Singh's allegations, claiming that the former Mumbai police chief was trhing to save himself from further action with false claims.
+The minister rejected Singh's allegations, claiming that the former Mumbai police chief was trying to save himself from further action with false claims.

 On Thursday, a day after Param Bir Singh was shunted out, Deshmukh had said he was transferred after some of his colleagues committed ''serious and unforgivable mistakes''.